zettayottaorg/auto-protect-main-branch/README.md

 #### 4. Configure system environment variables

-To maintain security, web service uses 4 environment variables.
+For keeping sensitive information such as secrets and Github token we store them as environment variables.
 These variables can be sent when you start a docker container.
 Here is list of variables:

 > 1. FLASK_APP=listener.py (allways value is listener.py)
 > 2. USER="your-gh-username"